What is an ETF?

 But what actually is an index?
 An index such as the SMI in Switzerland or the S&P 500 in the USA tracks the overall performance of a specific group of shares.
 It is a benchmark for the market or for a particular sector.
 An ETF simply mirrors the price of this index 1:1.

 So if you invest in an ETF that tracks the SMI, you are effectively investing in all the companies listed in the SMI – via a single security!
+That’s why ETFs are also suitable for beginners.

-Why are ETFs so popular?
+Why is ETFs trading so popular?

 • Simplicity: Instead of looking at individual companies, you can invest in an entire market (Swiss equities, US equities, emerging markets, etc.) or sector (technology, healthcare, etc.) with a single ETF.